Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Probabilistic improvements via non-Gaussianity

 \section{Probabilistic improvements via non-Gaussianity}

+In the first four sections, we have demonstrated whether a single copy of the \textcolor{black}{non-} Gaussian resource can outperform a single copy of the coherent state probe having the same mean photon number, irrespective of the success probability of creating the \textcolor{black}{non-} Gaussian state, thereby arguing that a more just guiding parameter for comparing different probes is their respective signal strengths.
+This treatment was motivated by that in Ref. \cite{NGIllu}, where the performance of Gaussian and non-Gaussian states are compared at the same squeezing strength, irrespective of their probability of generation.

-In this section, we employ another procedure to compare the efficiency of QI method by Gaussian and non-Gaussian states.
+In this section, we employ another procedure to compare the efficiency of the QI method by Gaussian and non-Gaussian states.
 In particular, we consider the indefiniteness involved in the photon addition and subtraction operations in which a fewer number of non-Gaussian states are distilled from a higher number of TMSV states.
-This is different from the imperfection in the photon addition (subtraction) mechanism (Sec. \ref{subsec:imperfectaddsubtract}), as we will discuss shortly.
-Our comparison scheme in the first subsection takes into account of the indeterminacy in the photon addition and subtraction process, both in presence and absence of noise.
-Moreover, we compute bipartite entanglement and mutual information towards identifying the physical properties responsible for obtaining quantum gain in illumination.
+For a given distillation rate, we intend to compare the performances of the base Gaussian TMSV state and the distilled non-Gaussian states.
+Importantly, this is different from the imperfection in the photon addition (subtraction) mechanism, as we will discuss shortly (see Supplementary Material Sec. $5$ for the illumination protocol affected by imperfect non-Gaussian operations).
+Our comparison scheme in the first subsection takes into account the indeterminacy in the photon addition and subtraction process, both in the presence and absence of noise.